 Onion Bhaji: Crispy Onion Pakora

-Onion bhaji – which is also called onion pakora – is basically another kind of vegetable fritter made with onion, gram flour, and some spices.
-Itโ€™s one of the most popular savory snacks in the Indian subcontinent you will come across this in India, Pakistan, Bangladesh, etc.
+They are basically another kind of vegetable fritters made with onion, gram flour, and some spices.
+It’s one of the most popular savory snacks in the Indian subcontinent.
+You will come across this in India, Pakistan, Bangladesh, etc.

 Pakistani onion bhaji.

-Though the essence is just the same.
-Itโ€™s the crispy and spicy onion fritters that make a moreish snack to go with your afternoon tea or coffee.
+Though the essence is just the same, it’s the crispy and spicy onion fritters that make a moreish snack to go with your afternoon tea or coffee.

 The only difference is just the proportion of each ingredient or the spices put into the batter.

-This time, Iโ€™m sharing a crispy onion bhaji recipe based on what I learned from my extended family and friends – which is Pakistani onion bhaji recipe.
+This time, I’m sharing a crispy onion bhaji recipe based on what I learned from my extended family and friends, which is a Pakistani onion bhaji recipe.

-Traditionally, people serve this onion pakora with some type of chutney such as mint yogurt chutney, tomato chili chutney, cilantro mint chutney, tamarind chutney, or plum chutney
+Traditionally, people serve this onion pakora with some type of chutney, such as mint yogurt chutney, tomato chili chutney, cilantro mint chutney, tamarind chutney, or plum chutney

-And these tasty savory snacks are also often served as starters at a food spread at gatherings and special occasions.
+These tasty, savory snacks are also often served as starters at a food spread at gatherings and special occasions.

 Onion bhaji with overlay text.